Brewers vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has 58 hits with six doubles, a triple, 24 home runs, 29 walks and 55 RBI.
+- Alonso has six doubles, a triple, 24 home runs, 29 walks and 55 RBI (58 total hits).
 He's also stolen two bases.

 Alonso Recent Games